physcripting/physcripting.github.io/_posts/modern-physics/2024-11-27-modern-physics-chapter-5.md

 </div>

-### 5.2.2 De Brogile Explanation
+### 5.2.2 De Brogile Explanation of Angular Momentum Quantization
-If electron behave likes wave (from De Brogile assumption), then the electron waves should generate a standing wave  in the orbit when it move around the atom.
-Here, Bohr orbit arise due the electron matter waves interfere constructively when an integral number of wavelength exactly fits into the circumference or a circular orbit.
+The revolutionary idea of de Broglie,  known as wave-particle duality, has profound implications for our understanding of the atomic world.

+According to de Broglie's hypothesis, if an electron behaves like a wave while orbiting an atomic nucleus, its wave must form a standing wave for the orbit to be stable, known as stationary state.
+This requires an integral number of wavelengths to fit exactly around the circumference of the orbit.
+Mathematically, this condition is expressed as:

 $$
 \begin{equation}